clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlrs/dlrs.rst

       kubectl apply –f <path-to-yaml-file>/example.yaml

-This will open a single pod.
+This script opens a single pod.
 More robust solutions would create a deployment or inject a python script or larger shell script into the container.